quantify-os/quantify-scheduler/docs/tutorials/qblox/Pulsar.md

 All other entries at the highest level are instruments ({code}`"qcm0"`, {code}`"lo0"`, {code}`"lo1"`).
 These names need to match the names of the corresponding QCoDeS instruments.

-The first few entries of the QCM contain settings and information for the entire device.
+The first few entries of {code}`"qcm0"` contain settings and information for the entire device:
 {code}`"type": "Pulsar_QCM"` specifies that this device is a [Pulsar QCM](https://www.qblox.com/pulsar), and {code}`"ref": "internal"` sets the reference source to internal (as opposed to {code}`"external"`).
 Under the entries {code}`complex_output_0` (corresponding to O{sup}`1/2`) and {code}`complex_output_1` (corresponding to O{sup}`3/4`),